stayugly/lavamachine/site/content/workshops/_index.md

     buttontext: Contact us
     heading: YOU CAN BOOK US
     image: /img/lavamachine_icon_02-02.png
     text: VR-Workshop required?
-Contact us and we arrange an detached appointment.
+Contact us and we arrange an appointment.
 ---